 If you are new to the world of cast-iron cookware and cooking.
 You would have heard all the horror stories that people have experienced when “trying” to cook with cast iron.

-So you want to know is a cast iron pan worth it?
+So you want to know if a cast iron pan is worth it?